-Figure 4 plots the actual proportion of cases where an agent is retained by the employer (the triangle symbols) and the union (circles) year by year.
+the union (circles) year by year.
 The solid lines indicate predicted agent use based on the learning model.
-The model for aggregate learning does a reasonable job of predicting the time-series patterns of agent use.
-It can explain why employers infrequently hired experts in the beginning, and why it took some 3 or 4 years for them to figure out the benefit of experts.
-It can also match some of the rise in agent use near the end of the sample, which could be due to the fact that agents are getting slightly better over time for employers.18 The model also matches the pattern for unions, although there is less variation to explain.
-For all but 3 out of 36 observations, predicted agent use based on the learning model is within two standard deviations of actual agent use.
+The model for aggregate learning does a reasonable job of predicting the time series patterns of agent use.
+It can explain why employers infrequently hired experts in the beginning and why it took some three or four years for them to figure out the benefit of experts.
+It can also match some of the rise in agent use near the end of the sample, which could be due to the fact that agents are getting slightly better over time for employers.
+The model also matches the pattern for unions, although there is less variation to explain.
+For all but 3 of 36 observations, predicted agent use based on the learning model is within 2 standard deviations of actual agent use.

 To summarize, there is evidence for learning at both the individual bargaining level as well as learning from the experiences of others.
 The Bayesian learning model does a good job of explaining the rising use of agents over time, which is one of the most striking patterns in our data.
 Additionally, learning provides an explanation for why the probability of winning depends on agent use, whereas the simplest model suggests a win rate of 50% regardless of agent use.
-Parties which underestimate the value of an expert agent will not hire an agent, and moreover, will formulate a final offer which is too extreme when the other side hires an agent.
+Parties that underestimate the value of an expert agent will not hire an agent and, moreover, will formulate a final offer that is too extreme when the other side hires an agent.
 This is because the misinformed parties who have not yet learned about the benefits to agent use do not recognize the mean shift in the arbitrator's distribution which occurs when the opposing side hires an agent, and fail to adjust their final offer accordingly.
-The number of parties which have not figured out the mean shift resulting from agent use declines over time as learning takes place, with agent use being nearly universal by the end of our sample.
+The number of parties that have not figured out the mean shift resulting from agent use declines over time as learning takes place, with agent use being nearly universal by the end of our sample.

-Learning by employers is also consistent with the time-series pattern in final offers.
+Learning by employers is also consistent with the time series pattern in final offers.
 Table 1 documented that the average difference in final offers varies based on whether the employer used an agent.
-Interestingly, this gap only depends on agent use in a significant way for the first few years of our data, which is precisely when the majority of learning occurs (see Figure 4).
-A regression using data from 1978-1981 reveals the difference in final offers is over 40% larger when employers do not use an agent, but does not significantly depend on whether unions use an agent.
+Interestingly, this gap depends on agent use in a significant way for only the first few years of our data, which is precisely when the majority of learning occurs (see figure 4).
+A regression using data from 1978 to 1981 reveals that the difference in final offers is over 40% larger when employers do not use an agent but does not significantly depend on whether unions use an agent.
 In contrast, regressions using data from 1982 and later show almost no effect for employer or union agents on the gap in final offers.19 This pattern is consistent with learning by a large fraction of employers in the first few years of the sample: employers did not recognize the mean shift in the arbitrator's distribution when the unions hired agents.
 As a result, their final offers were too low and resulted in both a lower probability of employer victory and a larger gap in final offers.
-After the first few years of this new arbitration system, it appears a majority of the parties understood the benefits of agent use.
+After the first few years of this new arbitration system, it appears that a majority of the parties understood the benefits of agent use.

-5.2 Agents as Information Providers
+B. Agents as Information Providers